leakagegh/ALX-Landing-Page-project/README.md

-KERR Fashion Landing Page
+Leakage Fashion Landing Page

 Introduction

-Welcome to the KERR Fashion Landing Page repository!
-This project is a landing page for KERR Fashion, a fictional fashion brand, designed to showcase its features, information about the company, and contact details.
+Welcome to the Leakage Fashion Landing Page repository!
+This project is a landing page for Leakage Fashion, a fictional fashion brand, designed to showcase its features, information about the company, and contact details.
 You can visit the deployed site here.

 For a detailed overview of the project and the development process, check out the final project blog article here.